-There are several signs that can alert you to a frozen pipe.
-If you notice a water line covered in frost or any lumps within the pipe, that is a pretty clear sign that your water pipe is frozen.
-While it may seem obvious to know if your water lines are frozen, just know that not all plumbing pipes are always visible.
-If you turn on the sink and the water isn’t coming out, or not flowing properly, or your toilets won’t refill after a flush, that’s also an indicator that your pipes are likely frozen.
+If you notice a water pipe coated in frost or any lumps within the pipe, that it’s a pretty clear sign that your water pipe is frozen.
+While it seems pretty simple to know if your water lines are frozen, remember not all plumbing pipes are in sight.
+If you turn on the shower and the water isn’t coming out, or not flowing properly, or your toilets aren’t filling back up after your flush, that’s also a sign that your pipes might be frozen.

-If the pipe has actually burst, begin soaking up the water with a mop, rags or sponges to clean up as much as you can before it causes damage.
-If the damage is critical, go ahead and call your insurance agent – some homeowners insurance policies cover burst pipes that create water damage.
+Remember, first things first – shut off your home’s water supply.
+Then, call a licensed plumber ASAP.
+While you wait on the plumber to arrive, start soaking up the water with a mop, cloths, sponges – whatever you have – to sop up as much water as you can before it causes damage.
+If the damage is serious, go ahead and contact your insurance agent – the majority of homeowners insurance covers burst pipes that end up with water damage.